Fitch Grant in Ormond Beach

 Fitch Grant Market Scorecard

-Fitch Grant is currently a balanced market (limited data).
-About 4.0 months of supply, a median asking price of $340,000, and homes go under contract in about 20 days.
+Fitch Grant is currently a buyer-leaning market (limited data).
+Limited supply, a median asking price of n/a.

 Months supply